 The maximum penalty is 12 months imprisonment.

-The laws on abortion differ from State to State.
-In South Australia it is covered under the Criminal Law Consolidation Act 1935 (SA) s 82A(1).
+In South Australia the law on abortion is covered by the Criminal Law Consolidation Act 1935 (SA) s 82A(1).
 To perform an illegal abortion on oneself or someone else is an offence with a maximum penalty of life imprisonment.

-A woman who has resided in South Australia for at least two months may have an abortion, at certain hospitals, by a medical practitioner who agrees with another medical practitioner with one of the following assessments:
+A woman (of any age) who has resided in South Australia for at least two months may have an abortion, at certain hospitals, by a medical practitioner who agrees with another medical practitioner with one of the following assessments:

-All adoptions of children by residents of South Australia are conducted through the Adoption and Family Information Service (AFIS).
+All adoptions of children by residents of South Australia are conducted through the Department for Child Protection.

 Because very few babies and children are relinquished for adoption in South Australia there has been a marked increase in interest in adopting a child from overseas countries see Adopting an overseas child.